Linear pencils encoded in the Newton polygon: Non-degenerate curves as smooth curves on toric surfaces

 Let $C \subset \text{Tor}(\Delta)$ be the Zariski closure of $\varphi_\Delta(U(f))$.
-The non-degeneracy of $f$ implies that $C$ cuts out a smooth codimension $1$ subscheme in every $\mathbb{T}^2$-orbit of $\text{Tor}(\Delta)$.
+From the non-degeneracy of $f$ one sees that $C$ cuts out a smooth codimension $1$ subscheme in every $\mathbb{T}^2$-orbit of $\text{Tor}(\Delta)$.
 Because $\text{Tor}(\Delta)$ is normal \cite[Thm.\,3.1.5]{coxlittleschenck}, this is equivalent to saying that $C$ is a smooth curve not containing any of the zero-dimensional toric orbits and intersecting the one-dimensional orbits transversally.

 Note that $C$ is just the hyperplane section